 How do they work?
 There is a small internal engine inside these devices.
 The engine picks up the low frequencies around you.
 There is a small microphone built on the outer side of the ear cups.
 The engine creates opposite and equal frequencies, canceling noise.

 Noise-cancelling headphones are particularly popular for air travel.
-These are the wireless headphones best buy because they filter out the sound of other passengers and block the noise of the plane engine too.
+These are some of the best wireless headphones money can buy because they filter out the sound of other passengers and block the noise of the plane engine too.

 - Only effective headphones for air travel